telerik/blazor-docs/components/loader/overview.md

 This article provides information about the <a href = "https://www.telerik.com/blazor-ui/loader" target="_blank">Blazor Loader component</a> and its core features.

-The Loader component displays an animated loading indicator, which shows users that the app is working on something and they should wait.
+The Loader component displays an animated loading indicator, which shows users that the app is working on something in the background.
 The component provides a variety of predefined animated graphics, colors and sizes.

 ## Comparison with the LoaderContainer